patternfly/patternfly-react/packages/patternfly-4/react-core/src/components/AboutModal/AboutModal.md

 ---
-title: "About Modal"
+title: 'About Modal'
-cssPrefix: "pf-c-about-modal-box"
+cssPrefix: 'pf-c-about-modal-box'
 ---
 ## Simple About Modal